The best point-and-shoot cameras in 2022 | CNN Underscored

 $998 $798 at Amazon

-The Panasonic LX100 II has one big advantage over its compact rivals—it boasts a Micro Four Thirds sensor, mch larger than the 1” sensors featured in most point-and-shoots, meaning better image quality and low light performance than the competition… The LX100 II is the largest camera we tested, but since all of these cameras demand more space in your coat pocket or bag than a smartphone, if you’re going to carry a dedicated camera at all the bigger Micro Four Thirds sensor is reason enough to sacrifice some pocketability for the LX100 II
+The Panasonic LX100 II has one big advantage over its compact rivals — it boasts a Micro Four Thirds sensor, much larger than the 1-inch sensors featured in most point-and-shoots, meaning better image quality and low-light performance than the competition.
+The LX100 II is the largest camera we tested, but since all of these cameras demand more space in your coat pocket or bag than a smartphone, if you’re going to carry a dedicated camera at all the bigger Micro Four Thirds sensor is reason enough to sacrifice some pocketability for the LX100 II.

-The LX100 II also features an EVF (electronic viewfinder) that comes in very handy, especially on bright days when an LCD screen can be hard to read.
-The viewfinder is bright and accurate, though there is a noticeable lag in refresh time, which can be frustrating when you are trying to work fast.
-Of course, the rear-mounted EVF adds depth to the body, but it feels like a good tradeoff.
-On the negative side, the touch-sensitive LCD screen doesn’t tilt or articulate, which limits its utility, and makes the EVF that much more essential.
+The LX100 II also features an electronic viewfinder (EVF) that comes in very handy, especially on bright days when an LCD screen can be hard to read.
+The viewfinder is bright and accurate, though there is a noticeable lag in refresh time, which can be frustrating when you’re trying to work fast.
+Of course, the rear-mounted EVF adds depth to the body, but it feels like a good trade-off.
+On the negative side, the touch-sensitive LCD screen doesn’t tilt or articulate, which limits its utility and makes the EVF that much more essential.

-The 24-75 millimeter lens, which opens as far as f1.7 at its widest angle, is sharp and fast.
+The 24-75mm lens, which opens as far as f1.7 at its widest angle, is sharp and fast.
 The retractable zoom lens performs capably, but it feels like the slowest and most fragile component of this camera.
 There is a toggle for zoom on the top panel that feels both cheaper and more sluggish than the rest of the camera.
-It also slows down the startup time, so you can easily miss your shot while waiting for the lens to unfurl.
+It also slows down the start-up time, so you can easily miss your shot while waiting for the lens to unfurl.

 Best point-and-shoot camera for video: Sony RX100 VII